pauljeter/pauljeter-astro/src/content/blog/management-101-4-key-managerial-activities.md

 3. Nudging
 4. Being a role model

-Let’s unpack each of them—and then walk through a day using these categories as a guide.
+Let's unpack each of them, and then walk through a day using these categories as a guide.

 ---

 ## 1. Information Gathering

 As a manager, your knowledge base is one of your most valuable assets.
-Everything you do—planning, prioritization, coaching—depends on how well you understand what’s really going on.
+Everything you do, planning, prioritization, coaching, depends on how well you understand what's really going on.

-This is why it’s so important to document what you hear and observe.
-Notes from 1:1s, informal hallway chats, decisions from meetings—capture them all.
-Don’t rely on memory.
+This is why it's so important to document what you hear and observe.
+Notes from 1:1s, informal hallway chats, decisions from meetings, capture them all.
+Don't rely on memory.
 Use tools like Google Drive or Evernote to keep your info accessible and organized.

 Information comes from everywhere, not just formal settings.
-A passing comment at the coffee machine might give you insight into another team’s roadmap—something that becomes incredibly useful weeks later when planning cross-team work.
+A passing comment at the coffee machine might give you insight into another team's roadmap, something that becomes incredibly useful weeks later when planning cross-team work.
 Stay curious, stay observant, and keep logging what you learn.

 ---

 ## 2. Decision Making

 This is the one people often associate most with management.
-And while it’s not your *only* job, it is an important one.
+And while it's not your *only* job, it is an important one.

-Decisions come in all sizes—from approving time off to green-lighting multi-million-dollar projects.
+Decisions come in all sizes, from approving time off to green-lighting multi-million-dollar projects.
 No matter the scale, treat each with intention.
 The people around you may not always have the authority to decide, so your choices carry weight.

 Every decision is a fork in the road:
 - Do we hire this candidate or the other one?
 - Should we split the team now or wait another quarter?
-- Do we move forward with a vague product request, or push back until it’s clarified?
+- Do we move forward with a vague product request, or push back until it's clarified?

-Small in the moment—big over time.
+Small in the moment, big over time.
 Take them seriously.

 ---